 - The damage in question is not covered by your insurance policy.

 - The cost of collision or comprehensive damage to your vehicle is less than your policy’s deductible, making it a minor accident.

 How long do I have to report a car accident to the police?

-A car accident police report limit may vary by state.
-When you file an insurance claim, your insurer will ask for a formal police report.
-This is why the sooner you get it done, the smoother the claims process will be for you.
+When you file an insurance claim, your insurer will likely ask for a copy of the police report.
+Therefore, getting it done sooner may make the claims process easier for you.

 Frequently asked questions